Skip to main content

 Stepflow Introduction

-Stepflow allows you to create and execute AI workflows combining components from different tools and services, both locally and in the cloud.
-With Stepflow, components may execute locally or remotely, allowing simple development while providing isolation and resource management for production scale.
+Stepflow is a workflow orchestrator that enables you to create and execute AI workflows by combining components from different tools and services, both locally and in the cloud.

-Stepflow defines a protocol for component servers, allowing a combination of custom and off-the-shelf components to be combined within a single workflow.
-By routing specific component servers to different Stepflow runtimes, you can create workflows that run across multiple machines, containers, or cloud services.
+Stepflow defines a protocol for component servers, allowing a combination of custom and off-the-shelf components to be orchestrated within a single workflow.
+By routing specific steps to different component servers, you can create workflows that run across multiple machines, containers, or cloud services.
 Its modular architecture ensures secure, isolated execution of components—whether running locally or deployed to production.

 Stepflow further solves for production problems like durability and fault-tolerance by journalling the results of each component execution, allowing workflows to be resumed from the last successful step in the event of a failure without adding complexity to component servers.